martin-p-bauer/2018_JWP/part2/Software_Implementation.md

 developers with the integration of the three layer in a common framework.
 A learning curve is expected from an IoT developer for both the ontology editing and the object mapping which consists in decorating the code with concepts from the ontology.

-In addition, [OLGA](https://ecostruxure.github.io/OLGA/) (an Ontology Library GenerAtor) is a multi-library code generator it takes two parameters as input: one or more ontologies since an ontology can depend on other ontologies and a choice of a library dependency.
+## OLGA: an Ontology Library Generator
+OLGA (Ontology Library GenerAtor) is a generic tool aiming to accelerate the adoption of [Standard W3C Semantic technology](https://www.w3.org/standards/semanticweb/) among developers.

+OLGA provides a better development experience by focusing on:

+* Reducing friction barrier for developers when working with an ontology model.

+* Accelerating development of ontology based systems.

+* Eliminating complexity by providing Object Oriented libraries for developers.

+OLGA is based on a model driven approach taking as input an ontology file expressed in one of the supported W3C supported standards ([RDF](https://www.w3.org/2001/sw/wiki/RDF), [OWL](https://www.w3.org/OWL)) and generating a library conform to the ontology model.

+The generated library is then imported and used to programmatically to:
+1. Generate an ontology instance conform to the ontology model.
+2. Query the generated ontology instance by relying on Object Oriented Model instead of [SPARQL](https://www.w3.org/TR/sparql11-query/).

 In fact, the generated library will depend either on a serializer or a an object relational mapper.
 Thus, OLGA completes already existing libraries and frameworks, those depicted previously by providing IoT developers with the variety of choice for the development of ontology-based IoT applications.
 OLGA enables the possibility for an IoT developer to choose and reuse existing open source libraries
 (serializers or ORMs) while offering an abstraction and a simpler library to use which conforms to an ontology model previously specified by the experts.

+# do we need to keep all the below? or it should go in the appendix?

 ## Available frameworks in Java:
 Jena (https://jena.apache.org/) is a free and open source Java framework for building Semantic Web and Linked Data applications.
 It provides several Jena sub-systems and APIs: